JYeop/react-native-responsive-number/README.md

 });
 ```

-- widthByRatio: Returns a number calculated with the ratio of the device width.
+- widthByRatio(function): Returns a number calculated with the ratio of the device width.

 ```js
 import { StyleSheet } from "react-native";